 Citadel of Amman

 Once you enter the main guide of the Citadel of Amman, you’ll find a cafe and toilets and numerous maps to show you what to see.
-The citadel of Amman was inhabited since Neolithic times but today, the most important sights to see are the Roman temple of Hercules, Byzantine church and the Umayyad palace.
+The citadel of Amman was inhabited since Neolithic times but today, the most important sights to see are the Roman temple of Hercules, the Byzantine church, and the Umayyad Palace.

 Umayyad Palace Amman

-I first explored the water cisterns, watchtowers and the Umayyad Palace.
-Built between 661-750 CE, the palace is shaped as a Greek cross and you’ll find several niches and halls.
+I first explored the water cisterns, watchtowers, and the Umayyad Palace.
+Built between 661-750 CE, the palace is shaped like a Greek cross and you’ll find several niches and halls.
 The views at the back on the other side of Amman are something new and you can see the skyscrapers in the distance.

 After the palace, I returned to the main sight of the citadel of Amman, to take in the views of the city.
-I tried to spot my hotel, which was easy as the Jordan Tower Hotel is situated at a cross section in the road.
-The Roman Amphitheater is clearly visible from there which gives you a good idea of the distances and lay-out of the city.
+I tried to spot my hotel, which was easy as the Jordan Tower Hotel is situated in a cross-section in the road.
+The Roman Amphitheater is clearly visible from there which gives you a good idea of the distances and layout of the city.